uweschmitt/emzed/website/tour.rst

     common.print_()

-The ``tab`` module contains some databases, eg the substances from pubchem categorized as *metabolomic compounds*
+The ``tab`` module contains some databases, eg the substances from Pubchem  [pubchem]_ categorized as *metabolomic compounds*.
+These databases are hold in tables:

 .. pycon::

     pc = tab.pc_full
+    pc.filter(pc.cid <= 3).print_()
     ms.inspect(pc)  !noexec

-Before matching our data against the large pubchem table, we build an index on tthis table in order to speed up the following ``leftJoin`` call.
-Building an index is done by sorting the corresponding column
+Before matching our data against the large pubchem table, we build an index on this table in order to speed up the following ``leftJoin`` call.
+Building an index is done by sorting the corresponding column:

 .. pycon::